 Figure 3-1.
-Temperature of the rock mass around deposition hole DA3545G01 for the period between 1st April 2009 and 30th September 2009.
+Temperature of the rock mass around deposition hole DA3545G01 for the period between 1st October 2009 and 31st March 2010.
 The sensors are positioned mid-way up the deposition hole at different depths through the rock mass (see right-hand inset) (Goudarzi 2006).

 Figure 3-2.
-Total pressure in (a) the backfill over deposition hole DA3545G01 and (b) the rock adjacent to deposition hole DA3545G01 for the period between 1st April 2009 and 30th September 2009.
+Total pressure in (a) the backfill over deposition hole DA3545G01 and (b) the rock adjacent to deposition hole DA3545G01 for the period between 1st October 2009 and 31th March 2010.

-A new reference survey was used for processing data in the previous six-month reporting period (Haycox and Pettitt 2009a) when refurbishment and reinstallation of the equipment led to a change in characteristics of waveforms.
+Velocity changes are measured between transmitter-receiver pairs by cross-correlating (CCR) data from the daily ultrasonic surveys.
+Using the cross-correlation procedure reduces uncertainty and allows a high resolution analysis to be performed, with an estimated uncertainty of $\pm 2~{\rm ms}^{-1}$ between surveys on individual ray-paths.
+Hence small changes in velocity can be observed.
+This is extremely important when changes in rock properties occur over only a small section (\sim 5%) of the ray-path.
+A new reference survey was used for processing data in the six-month reporting period reported in Haycox and Duckworth (2009), when refurbishment and reinstallation of the equipment led to a change in characteristics of waveforms.
 The new survey, performed on 28th November 2008, is used as the reference survey for cross-correlating the data in this report.